OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-25.md

 Like the coolness of snow at harvest time is a faithful messenger to those who send him; he refreshes the soul of his master.

 ## Proverbs 25:14
-Like clouds and wind without rain is one who boasts of gifts never given.
+One who boasts of gifts never given is like clouds and wind without rain.

 ## Proverbs 25:15
-Through patience a ruler can be persuaded, and a gentle tongue can break a bone.
+With patience, a ruler may be persuaded, and a gentle tongue can break a bone.

 ## Proverbs 25:16
 If you find honey, eat only what you need, lest you have too much and vomit.